oven-sh/bun/docs/cli/install.md

 ```

 {% callout %}
-**Blob support** — Bun doesn't support globs for workspace names yet, but this is coming soon!
+**Glob support** — Bun doesn't support globs for workspace names yet, but this is coming soon!
 {% /callout %}

 This has a couple major benefits.